"Do not worry. You have always written before and you will write now."

 We want to leave something of ourselves behind in our writing; a piece of our soul, our heart, our creativity, our pain.
 We want to leave it tucked inside a stone wall in Central Park, on a bench near the Brooklyn Bridge, on a seat in the train station, near the still waters of a lake – anywhere books are read.
 To have our words caught in the hem of a woman's skirt and dragged down Broadway would be such a glorious thing to behold.
 We want our words to lap up against the shore of a pristine beach where lovers are interrupted by their magic.
 A kind of literary coitus interruptus.

-And sometimes I think it's not as dramatic as all of that and we simply write because we have no choice.
-We just gotta write.
+And sometimes I think it's not as dramatic as all that and we simply write because we have no choice.